Is Global Nurse Partners a Certified Ethical Recruiter?

 How to determine whether my nursing education meets the requirements of US RN licensure?

 Often, the biggest challenge in meeting US RN licensure requirements is proving that your nursing education is comparable to a general US nursing program.
 Your transcript of training must show a breakdown of hours in theoretical instruction and clinical practice in these five areas: adult medical, surgical, pediatrics, obstetrics, and psychiatric/mental health.
 Carefully review your transcript of training and make an assessment, as a deficiency in hours may not meet a state board of nursing’s licensure requirements.
 And if it’s unclear whether your nursing education is comparable, then it may be worth applying for a CES Professional Report through CGFNS International.

 What is the NCLEX-RN?

 The acronym NCLEX-RN stands for the National Council Licensure Examination for Registered Nurses.
 It is a US standardized licensing examination developed and administered by the National Council of State Boards of Nursing (NCSBN).
 The exam’s purpose is to determine whether it’s safe for the exam taker to practice as an entry-level nurse in the US.
-And although a national body administers the exam, you do not obtain a national license as each of the 50 states have their own licensure requirements and issue their own licenses.
+Although a national body administers the exam, you do not obtain a national license as each of the 50 states has its own licensure requirements and issues its own license.

 Do I have to repeat the NCLEX-RN to renew my US RN license?